 TRAVEL AND ACCOMMODATION

 Transportation is provided for all field exercises.
 Also, transportation from Stillwater, Oklahoma to the camp, or to and from the airport in Colorado Springs, CO, are available at no extra cost.
-Students are welcome to drive personal vehicles to the camp, and may use them during free time and sightseeing activities before and after camp.
+Students are welcome to drive personal vehicles to the camp and may use them during free time and sightseeing activities before and after the camp.
 Personal cars may not be used for field exercises.

 GEOLOGIC SETTING AND LOCATION

-Cañon City sits at the boundary between the Great Plains and the Rocky Mountains.
+Canon City sits at the coundary between the Great Plains and the Rocky Mountains.
 This boundary is often called the Front Range Uplift and consists of Proterozoic basement-cored uplifts with dipping sedimentary strata on their flanks.
 Excellent exposures of Precambrian to Cenozoic rocks permit the study of igneous, metamorphic and sedimentary rocks.
-Within easy driving distance are some of the more spectacular geologic features of the western United States, such as the Dakota Group Hogbacks, Pikes Peak, Royal Gorge, Spanish Peaks, Garden of the Gods, Pulpit Rock and Fountain red beds.
+Within easy driving distance are some of the more spectacular geologic features of the western United States, such as Dakota Group Hogbacks, Pikes Peak, Royal Gorge, Spanish Peaks, Garden of the Gods, Pulpit Rock and Fountain red beds.

 The Les Huston Geology Field Camp is easily accessible from U.S. Highway 50, a primary east-west motorway that connects to Interstate 25 at Pueblo, CO.